 These trees rarely need pruning thanks to a naturally strong branch structure.
 While your tree is young, you can prune it to a single trunk or a standard multi-trunked form.
 Once established, these trees require very little maintenance.

-For more information on growing fringetrees in your landscape, contact your local county Extension office.
+For more information on growing fringetrees in your landscape, contact your county Extension office.